Do it right, let us get rid of your termites!

 At Mantis Pest Solutions, we want to help you take back your home from invading termites.
 Termites are insects that feed on wood, causing damage to your home’s structure, drywall and paint.
 On average, it costs around $7,000 to repair to repair the damage done by a termite infestation and in most cases, your insurance policy wont’t cover the costs of repairs.

 Termite inspection and control-Source:NMPA and Pestworld.org

-Termites are reported to cause 5 billion in damages a year.
-Don’t let it happen to you with our in home termite inspection and control services.
-We will help protect your greatest investment and give you peace of mind.
-Start now to protect your home from termites with our termite inspection and our other pest control offerings.
+It’s reported that termites cause 5 billion in damages each year.
+Don’t let it happen to you!
+We will help protect your greatest investment so you can have peace of mind.
+Start protecting your home now by asking about our termite inspections and other pest control offerings.

 Why do i need a termite inspection?

 Termites can be found year-round and a large colony can eat up to a pound of wood each day.
 They can stay out of sight and out of mind until it is too late.
 The more damage they inflict on your home in this time, the more expensive it will be to fix.
 You can prevent this damage by getting a yearly termite inspection.
 Our trained technicians will answer all of your questions and suggest any potential changes to help prevent future termite entry into your home.

 A termite is able to find its way into a structure through cracks as thin as a credit card and once they find their way in, damage can be difficult to identify.
 Our termite inspector will conduct a thorough inspection of the inside and outside of your house to identify a potential infestation and find potential access points in your home.
 A termite inspection is good for a year and it is recommended that every homeowner in the Lee’s Summit and Overland Park areas have them done regularly.